Templin Potts

 Templin Morris Potts (November 1, 1855 - March 22, 1927) was a United States Navy Captain and the 11th Naval Governor of Guam.
 He held many important posts during his time in the Navy, including Director of the Office of Naval Intelligence, Naval attaché to Kaiser Wilhelm II, and aid for naval personnel.
 During the Spanish–American War, he participated in the Battle of Santiago de Cuba, after which he commanded a number of ships.
 In 1913, he was forced into retirement after not having spent a large enough portion of his service at sea.
 This forced retirement sparked outrage from many, and led to letters and marches of protest.
 A United States Senator even introduced a bill in Congress to have him re-instated.
 Though these efforts all ultimately failed, they led to greater scrutiny of the retirement board.
 As governor, he forbade the men under his command to marry native Chamorro women and increased funding to fight disease on Guam.

 Early life

-Potts was born on November 1, 1855, in Washington, D.C.
-Potts' father was John F. C. Potts.
-Potts mother was Louisa Elizabeth (nee Rose) Potts.
+Potts was born on November 1, 1855, in Washington, D.C., to John F. C. Potts and Louisa Elizabeth (nee Rose) Potts.
+Among his siblings was Ramsay D. Potts, who attained the rank of brigadier general in the U.S. Army.
 Potts received his education in the Washington area private school system.